Westminster, South Carolina: Annual culture events

 Westminster is the home of the South Carolina Apple Festival.
 The annual celebration is held during the first two weeks of September, and features a parade, street vendors and booths, a rodeo, and other family activities.
 Westminster and the nearby community of Long Creek have several commercial apple orchards.

 Westminster hosts the South Carolina Bigfoot Festival each October.

-Westminster welcomes car enthusiasts and is a very popular 'cruising' destination where people come from all over the tri-state area to cruise town and show off their vehicles.
-Westminster proudly holds the title, "The Southeast's Cruising Destination."
+Westminster welcomes car enthusiasts and is a popular 'cruising' destination where people come from all over the tri-state area to display their vehicles.
+Westminster holds the title of "The Southeast's Cruising Destination."

-April - October, the town has Music on Main where Main Street is roped off and a stage is set up for musicians to perform live.
+From April - October, the town has Music on Main where Main Street is roped off and a stage is set up for musicians to perform live.

 In April and September of each year, "pickers" from near and far gather on Main Street for the Westminster Bluegrass Jam.
 An event where people bring their instruments and gather on the street to play music together.

 There is also a Christmas Parade, Veterans Day Parade, and Apple Festival Parade each year on Main Street.